Statutory guidance

 To generate a school password and PINs:

-1. Select ‘Generate and view password and PINs for the try it out and official check’ from the MTC homepage.
+1. On the homepage of the MTC service, select ‘Generate and view password and PINs for the try it out and official check’.

 2. Select ‘Try it out’, then ‘Generate password and PINs for the try it out check’.

-3. Select the pupils, or group of pupils, and then select ‘Confirm’ on the green bar to generate PINs for those pupils.
+3. Select the pupils, or group of pupils, and then ‘Confirm’ to generate PINs for those pupils.

 On the days you administer the official check:

-1. Select ‘Generate and view password and PINs for the try it out and official check’ from the homepage.
+1. On the homepage of the MTC service, select ‘Generate and view password and PINs for the try it out and official check’.

 2. Select ‘Official check’, then ‘Generate password and PINs for the official check’.

-3. Select the pupils, or group of pupils who are scheduled to take the check that day, and then select ‘Confirm’ on the green bar to generate PINs for those pupils.
+3. Select the pupils, or group of pupils who are scheduled to take the check that day, and then ‘Confirm’ to generate PINs for those pupils.

 PINs for the official check can only be used once on the day they are generated and will expire at 4pm.

-If a pupil signs into the check but exits the check before they start the official check questions, the PIN will remain active for 30 minutes to allow the pupil to sign in again.
-After 30 minutes the pupil will show within the ‘See how many pupils have completed the official check’ page as ‘Overdue – signed in check not started’ and a restart will be required.
+If a pupil signs in to the check but exits it before they start the official check questions, the PIN will remain active for 30 minutes, to allow the pupil to sign in again.
+After 30 minutes, the pupil will appear in the ‘See how many pupils have completed the official check’ page as ‘Overdue – signed in check not started’ and a restart will be required (see ‘Selecting pupils to restart the check’ in Problems or queries during check administration).

-If you generate PINs for pupils who will not take the check, you will not be able to ‘provide a reason for not taking the check’ until PINs expire at 4pm.
+If you generate PINs for pupils who will not take the check, you will not be able to ‘Provide a reason for not taking the check’ until their PINs expire at 4pm.

 You do not need to keep pupils who have taken the check separate from pupils who have not yet taken it.

-The first screen pupils will see requires the school password and their PIN.
+On the first screen, pupils will need to enter the school password and their PIN.
 School passwords and PINs have been designed to enable most year 4 pupils to sign in by themselves, but a check administrator should supervise the process.
-When administering the official check, you should ensure pupils have PIN slips with ‘Official’ on them and do not contain the ‘Try it out’ watermark.
+When administering the official check, you should ensure pupils’ PIN slips have ‘Official’ on them and do not contain the ‘Try it out’ watermark.

+Once pupils have confirmed that their details are correct, the welcome screen will appear and provide instructions.
 Pupils should select ‘Start now’ to begin the practice questions.
-When they have answered the 3 practice questions, they will see a screen confirming the practice is complete.
+When they have answered the 3 practice questions, a screen will confirm that the practice is complete.

-When they are ready, the pupil should select ‘Next’ to move to the start page.
-They can then select ‘Start now’ to begin the check.
+When the pupils are ready, they should select ‘Next’ to move to the start page.
+They can then select ‘Start now’ to begin the official check.

 Schools should introduce the MTC as consistently as possible, noting some pupils may require more explanation to understand the instructions.